jwilkinson1122/custom_addons/pod_product_request/README.rst

 First, check that the user has the needed security permits.

-Prescription Form
+Device Form
 ~~~~~~~~~~~~~~~

-To create a new prescription.form:
+To create a new device.form:

 #.
-Go to Podiatry --> Configuration --> Prescription Form
+Go to Podiatry --> Configuration --> Device Form
 #.
 Create a new record.

-The uoms selected on the uom_ids field, will be the ones allowed to choose when creating a pod.product.request of a prescription with this form.
+The uoms selected on the uom_ids field, will be the ones allowed to choose when creating a pod.product.request of a device with this form.
 The first one will be set as default.

 Podiatry Administration Route
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~